 Governor Lachlan Macquarie had been instructed in 1809 to correct reported abuses in the treatment of convict women.
 He made it pretty clear that he despaired of the “immorality and vice so prevalent among the Lower Classes of this Colony”, and determined to encourage or induce marriage amongst our forbears.
 In that way, also, they became a “stable” married couple who could then be assigned to work together.

 Elizabeth Church was tried in Dublin, Ireland in January 1809.
 We have no idea what for, as no records have yet been found.
 We have never found a birth for her either, so we are essentially up against a genealogical brick wall!
 (However … DNA steps in to provide some answers… keep reading 😉 )

-The following clip from the NSW Australian convict ship muster rolls show this information:
+The following clip from the NSW Australian convict ship muster rolls show the following information: